-Harvard University offers two University-funded retirement programs to eligible faculty and staff: the Retirement Income Plan for Teaching Faculty and the 2001 Staff Retirement Program.
-If eligible, you will be automatically enrolled in the appropriate retirement plan after the six-month waiting period.
+Harvard University offers two University-funded programs to eligible staff covered by a bargaining unit: the 2001 Staff Retirement Program and the 1995 Retirement Program.
+If eligible, you will be automatically enrolled in the appropriate retirement plan after the applicable waiting period, as described below.